Skip to main content

 • First, choose an issue to focus on where there are clearly two sides to an issue.
 Maybe something that just came up in a heated conversation about politics.

-• Now write for 3-5 minutes about people who believe in the opposing position.
+• Then write for 3-5 minutes about people who believe in the opposing position.
 Allow yourself to express as much anger, frustration, or confusion as you feel.

-• Next, pretend you are the person on the other side.
+• After that, shift your perspective.
+Pretend you are the person on the other side.
 Try to imagine what they think and feel about people like you.
-Write for 3 to 5 minutes as if you were them writing about people who hold your beliefs.
+Once you’ve done this introspection, write for 3 to 5 minutes as if you were them writing about people who hold your beliefs.
 Express yourself with as much anger, frustration, and confusion as they might feel about you.

-• Now, you’re back to being yourself.
-Write as many reasons as you can think of that someone might hold views on this issue that are different from your own.
+• Next, you’re back to being yourself.
+At this point, write as many reasons as you can think of that someone might hold views on this issue that are different from your own.
 You might consider their experiences, values, or other things that would lead them to different conclusions on this issue.

-• Consider how you felt about people on the other side of this issue before you did the activity and reflect on how you feel about them now.
+• Finally, consider how you felt about people on the other side of this issue before you did the activity and reflect on how you feel about them now.
 Do you notice any new insights about them or any shift in your feelings toward them?

 smart things people say. adam grant